ManuelNeumann/MNLpred/cran-comments.md

 ## Resubmission

 This is a submission for a new minor release (0.0.4).

 It includes a very important error message for people that want to use models with factor variables.
 It refers to a related issue on github that presents a workaround.

+"http"" was changed to "https" in link

 ## Test environments